chrisemunt/mg-dbx-bdb/README.md

 # mg-dbx-bdb

-High speed Synchronous and Asynchronous access to Berkeley DB from Node.js.
+High speed Synchronous and Asynchronous access to Berkeley DB and LMDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
 23 February 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 * The M database emulation mode is an experimental project at this stage.
-* The Berkeley DB mode should be stable.
+* The Berkeley DB and LMDB mode should be stable.
 * Verified to work with Node.js v14 to v15.
 * [Release Notes](#RelNotes) can be found at the end of this document.